CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/04-range.md

 Ranges are expressed with lower and upper **bounds**, and these bounds can be _inclusive_ or _exclusive_ of the boundary points.
 A square bracket (`[` or `]`) denotes an inclusive bound, and parentheses (`(` or `)`) denotes exclusive.
-So in the syntax above, we are saying that the event time range is _inclusive_ of the start time at 2:30PM PST, but exclusive of the end time at 3:30PM PST.
+So in the syntax above, we're saying that the event time range is _inclusive_ of the start time at 2:30PM PST, but exclusive of the end time at 3:30PM PST.